CS7641-Group-5-Summer-2023/project-website/docs/index.md

 # Dataset

-We will utilize the publicly available Wisconsin Breast Cancer Diagnostic dataset [5], containing 357 samples labeled as "benign" and 212 samples labeled as "malignant."
-The dataset consists of features computed from digitized fine needle aspirate (FNA) images of breast masses, specifically describing cell nucleus characteristics.
-These features include mean radius, texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry, and fractal dimension.
-Each feature is represented by a real-valued value.
+We will utilize the publicly available Breast Cancer Histopathological Database [5].
+The dataset is composed of 9,109 microscopic images of breast tumor tissue using different magnifying factors (40X, 100X, 200X, and 400X).
+It contains 2,480 benign and 5,429 malignant samples (700X460 pixels, 3-channel RGB, 8-bit depth in each channel.
+The benign and malignant samples are further classified into Adenosis, Fibroadenoma, Tubular Adenoma, Phyllodes Tumor for benign samples and Ductal Carcinoma, Lobular Carcinoma, Mucinous Carcinoma (Colloid), and Papillary Carcinoma for malignant samples.

 # Methods